fallen-icarus/cardano-aftermarket/GettingStarted.md

 To see how to mint test tokens using a local node, refer [here](scripts/local-node/mint-test-tokens/)

+## Creating Reference Scripts

+**Do not skip this step!** While beacon tokens can be used to trustlessly share reference scripts, this has not been set up for the beta testing.
+For now, you will need your own reference scripts.

+Creating reference scripts involves the following steps:
+1. Export the scripts from the `cardano-aftermarket` CLI.
+2. Submit a transaction with the reference script stored in the outputs.

+Due to the sizes of the scripts, each script will require its own transaction.

+You can see examples [here](scripts/local-node/create-reference-scripts/).

 ## Registering the scripts for staking execution - DEVELOPERS ONLY

 **This action only needs to be done once per network for the entire protocol.
 It does not need to be done by any users.** These instructions are for completeness as they may be needed by developers.

 The plutus scripts cannot be executed as staking scripts until after they are registered.
 Once the scripts are registered, they can be used as staking scripts immediately by all users.
-Registering the scripts does not require executing the scripts (this may change in the future).
 Once they are registered, *they cannot be deregistered*.

 **Registration has already been done for all scripts for the preproduction testnet.**

-The following protocol scripts requires staking executions, and therefore, require registration:
+The following protocol scripts require staking executions, and therefore, require registration:
 - Beacon Script
-- Payment Observer Script
+- Aftermarket Observer Script

 Registering the scripts involve:
 1. Exporting each script from the `cardano-aftermarket` CLI.